BrooksPoltl/WordWise/EMULATOR_SETUP.md

-# 🔥 Firebase Emulator Setup Guide
+# 🔥 WiseWord Emulator Setup Guide

-This guide will help you set up and run WordWise entirely on Firebase emulators for local development.
+This guide will help you set up and run WiseWord entirely on Firebase emulators for local development.
 No real Firebase project required!

 ## 🚀 Quick Start